noedelorme/eternalloneliness/README.md

 # Eternalloneliness
-A private Google Drive based file manager for Télécom Paris's students.
+A private file manager for Télécom Paris's students, using the Google Drive's API.

 ## Installation
 ```bash
 npm install
 ```
 Create a `config.json` document in the root directory, containing the password, the mobile password (*d* for right, *g* for left), the token and the credentials of the Google Drive account.
-Here is a template.
+Here is a template:
 ```json
 {
     "pswd": "password",